 Treatment of recurrent ALL

 If the ALL recurs (comes back) at some point during or after treatment, the child will most likely be treated again with chemotherapy.
 Much of the treatment strategy depends on how soon the leukemia returns after the first treatment.
 If the relapse occurs after a long time-interval, the same drugs may still be effective, so the same or similar treatment may be used to try to get the leukemia into a second remission.

 If the time interval is shorter, more aggressive chemotherapy with other drugs may be needed.
 The most commonly used chemo drugs are vincristine, L-asparaginase, anthracyclines (doxorubicin, daunorubicin, mitoxantrone), cyclophosphamide, cytarabine (ara-C), and epipodophyllotoxins (etoposide, teniposide).
 The child will also receive a steroid (prednisone or dexamethasone).
 Intrathecal chemotherapy will also be given.

 For children whose leukemia comes back within 6 months of starting treatment or for children with T-cell ALL who relapse, a stem cell transplant may be considered, especially if there is a brother or sister who is a good tissue type match.
 Stem cell transplants may also be used for other children who relapse after a second course of chemotherapy.

-Some children have an extramedullary relapse, meaning that leukemia cells are found in one part of the body (such as the spinal fluid or the testicles) but are not detectable in the bone marrow.
-In addition to intensive chemotherapy as described above, children with spread to the spinal fluid may get more intense intrathecal chemotherapy, sometimes with radiation to the brain and spinal cord (if that area had not been already treated with radiation).
+Some children have an extramedullary relapse, meaning that leukemia cells are found in one part of the body (such as the cerebrospinal fluid [CSF] or the testicles) but are not detectable in the bone marrow.
+In addition to intensive chemotherapy as described above, children with spread to the CSF may get more intense intrathecal chemotherapy, sometimes with radiation to the brain and spinal cord (if that area had not been already treated with radiation).
 Boys with relapse in a testicle may get radiation to the area, and in some cases may have the affected testicle removed by surgery.

 Philadelphia chromosome-type ALL

 For children with certain types of ALL, such as those with the Philadelphia chromosome or other high-risk genetic changes, standard chemotherapy for ALL (as outlined above) may not be as effective.
 A stem cell transplant may be advised if induction treatment yields a remission and a suitable stem cell donor is available.